About Me

 I am a non-binary, queer, white settler of Scottish ancestry, living on the territories of the lək̓ʷəŋən People - the Songhees and Esquimalt Nations – and the W̱SÁNEĆ People.
 I share deep gratitude for their stewardship and care of this land in which I work and live.
 I also recognize the violence of ongoing colonialism, and commit to engaging in anti-colonial actions in my work as a therapist and as a community member.

-I have a Master of Social Work from Wilfrid Laurier University (2020), and have been working with teens and adults who have experienced sexualized/gender-based violence for the last four years.
-I have a fierce and passionate desire for disrupting systems of injustice that contribute to cultures of violence.
+I have a Master of Social Work from Wilfrid Laurier University (2020), and have had the great honour of working with teens and adults who have experienced sexualized/gender-based violence for the last five years.

 My Approach